Italy in a cup. A mild coffee in the North and a bold coffee in the South.

 Thanks to our experience and constant pursuit of quality, Manaresi represents the excellence of Florentine coffee, combining tradition and innovation to offer a perfect espresso in every cup.

-Other articles from the column The history of coffee
+Other articles from the column The world of coffee

 Coffee Roasting: the art of blending and perfect roasting